 invest in key technologies to ensure regeneration at the appropriate technological levels.

-It is number three that I have the biggest problem with, there are very few examples of a capability returning after it has been reduced and farming stuff out to the TA is not the simple answer many think.
+It is number three that I have the biggest problem with, there are very few examples of a capability returning after it has been reduced and farming stuff out to the TA is not the simple answer much think.
 You should be able to build up from a small but fully active core but once something has gone, it is a long road back.

 As for number 4, not sure I actually understand what that means.